NHS Health Check

 What is an NHS Health Check?

 The NHS Health Check is a health check-up for adults in England aged 40 to 74.
-It’s designed to spot early signs of stroke, kidney disease, heart disease, type 2 diabetes or dementia.
+It’s designed to spot early warning signs of stroke, kidney disease, heart disease, type 2 diabetes or dementia.
 As we get older, we have a higher risk of developing one of these conditions.
 An NHS Health Check helps find ways to lower this risk.

 Am I eligible for an NHS Health Check?